Winning your License Appeal if you go to Alcoholics Anonymous (AA)

 Some of our clients are really involved in AA.
 They have sponsors, and they might even be a sponsor to someone else.

-Others go to meetings, preferring just to pick up what they can by listening and not venturing much past the first step, if at all.
+Others go to meetings, preferring just to pick up what they can by listening and not venturing much past the 1st step, if at all.

 However, we also have plenty of clients who just go to the occasional meeting, or attend sporadically, without going “all in.”